emmaguo/angular-poller/README.md

 var myModule = angular.module('myApp', ['emguo.poller']);

 myModule.config(function (pollerConfig) {
-    pollerConfig.stopOnStateChange = true; // If your app is using $stateProvider from ui-router. pollerConfig.stopOnRouteChange = true; // If your app is using $routeProvider from ngRoute.
+    pollerConfig.stopOnStateChange = true; // If you use $stateProvider from ui-router. pollerConfig.stopOnRouteChange = true; // If you use $routeProvider from ngRoute.
 });
 ```